Non-Deictic Time II: Determiners

 It looks like it might rain at any moment.

 The rain could happen in the next split second, but it may not ever rain at all.
+This nuancing shows how 今 has lost its anchoring to its point in time: “now.”

 Regarding particles, deictic expressions never take the temporal に1, but they do have the potential of being topicalized with は (Ex.
 4).

 i.
 When a non-deictic expression modifies a noun, it is being used as a noun.
-Therefore, に cannot follow.
-Furthermore, the combination にの itself is invalid.

 ii.
 Topicalizing a non-deictic expression often results in に being dropped because the particle は heightens its adverbial nature.

 iv.
 When the events of the main clause are given greater semantic weight in the sentence, に is often dropped.
-This is especially so when non-deictic expressions are in sentence-initial position and can be viewed as being tacked on to the more important information – Ex 13.
+This is especially so when non-deictic expressions are in sentence-initial position and can be viewed as being tacked on to the more important information—Ex 13.

 Comparison Note: English poses a similar problem to these scenarios in that “at/on/in” need not always be paired with non-deictic expressions either (Ex.
 6).